bazelbuild/bazel/site/docs/glossary.md

 #### Action key

 The cache key of an [*action*](#action).
-Computed based on action metadata, such as the command line that will be executed, compiler flags, library locations and system headers.
+Computed based on action metadata, which might include the command to be execution in the action, compiler flags, library locations, or system headers, depending on the action.
 Enables Bazel to cache or invalidate individual actions deterministically.

 #### Analysis phase